Research

 Working Papers

-Centralized versus Decentralized Selling of Goods with Uncertain Consumption Quality (joint with Matthias Kräkel)
+On the Optimal Mode of Selling Goods with Uncertain Consumption Quality (joint with Matthias Kräkel)

 Abstract